Thai lunar calendar: New year

 The Thai lunar calendar does not mark the beginning of a new year when it starts a new 1-to-12 count, which occurs most frequently in December.

 The Thai solar calendar determines a person's legal age and the dates of secular holidays, including the civil new year and the three days of the traditional Thai New Year, which begin the next Twelve-year animal cycle.
 Should the holidays fall on a weekend, it also accommodates these as well as some of the principal lunar festivals with a compensatory day off (วันชดเชย, RTGS: wan chotchoei).

 Twelve-year animal cycle

 13 April of the solar calendar occasions the beginning of the traditional Thai New Year (Songkran) and is the day that a year assumes the name of the next animal in the twelve-year animal cycle; Thai Chinese communities may observe the name-change earlier in accordance with the Chinese New Year.

-The Thai names of the months were borrowed from Khmer, which were in turn borrowed from an unknown Vietic language.
+The Thai names of the months were borrowed from Khmer, which were in turn borrowed from Archaic Vietnamese.